 8. Bond with Nature – Kids can learn all about living the farm life by visiting Amber Waves Farm in Amagansett, which hosts summer workshops and events, such as Farm Chores for Kids, Cooking Classes, Foraging at the Farm, and more.
 It’s the mission of Amber Waves farm to produce organic, healthy food for the local community and to reintroduce wheat to the local East End of Long Island food shed.

-10. Take a Spin – Take your soul to a new level and rent bikes for the whole family (including toddler seats and youth bikes) and roll around town.
-Check out Amagansett Beach & Bicycle Company, Montauk Bike Shop or Rotations Bicycle Center in Southampton (631-283-2890).
+11. Take a Spin – Take your soul to a new level and rent bikes for the whole family (including toddler seats and youth bikes) and roll around town.
+Check out Amagansett Beach & Bicycle Company, or Rotations Bicycle Center in Southampton.
 You’ll also find endless bike trails to explore; click here some some ideas on where to bike together.

 photo: courtesy Quogue Wildlife Refuge